How a Corporation Elects S Corporation Status

 A Sub-chapter S Corporation (an S Corporation) is a corporation which elects "small business" status, which allows the corporation the benefits of limited liability of a corporation, but the tax rate of the individual shareholders.

-What Kinds of Corporations are Qualified to Elect S Corporation Status?
+Corporations Qualified to Elect S Corporation Status

 The IRS has 8 qualifications for S Corporation status, including:

 - It must be a domestic (U.S.) corporation, with no foreign investors;